SanePai/Auto_Meet/README.md

 Pulls all meetings from google calendar
 Joins and exits them at specific times
+Meet link must be in the location field of the event

 Meet enchancement extension is needed to turn off mic and camera.(https://www.meetenhancementsuite.com/)